-There'll be plenty of hot dogs and pretzels served during the MLB playoffs, but this year, the stadium pickings won't be quite so slim.
+There'll be plenty of hot dogs and pretzels served during the MLB season, but this year, the stadium pickings won't be quite so slim.
 In fact, baseball fans can find a growing assortment of gourmet eats at stadiums across the country.
 Forget peanuts and cracker jacks; these are foods you'll want to munch on even after you're done rooting for the home team.
 Without further ado, here are 10 baseball foods — some local favorites, others designed by iconic chefs — that we crave around the country.

 Pat LaFrieda's Steak Sandwich at Citi Field

 Aside from its team, the New York Mets stadium gets to boast another fan favorite: legendary meat purveyor Pat LaFrieda's original filet mignon steak sandwich.
-The hand-cut black Angus meets Monterey jack cheese, sweet caramelized onions, and a toasted French baguette for a taste that's hard to beat.
+The hand-cut black Angus meets monterey jack cheese, sweet caramelized onions, and a toasted french baguette for a taste that's hard to beat.